egandro/kindtool/README.md

 # warning: put `.kind` to your gitignore
 $ kindtool up

-# stops the kind cluster - configuration, k8s config and persistent data will be keped
-$ kindtool halt

 # kills the kind cluster - configuration, k8s config is removed,
 # the persistent data will be keped in .kind/data
 $ kindtool destroy